equinix-labs/equinix-labs-metal-nutanix-cluster/docs/parts/prism-central.md

 Let's return to the Prism UI from your computer at `https://localhost:9440`.
 Note that the Prism UI ships with a self-signed TLS certificate, so most browsers will display a security warning.
 This security warning is unavoidable.
 If your browser will allow you to ignore the warning and load the site, do that; if not, try a different browser.

-### 2. Set up ISCSI IP and NTP for the Cluster
+### 2. Set up Virtual IP, ISCSI IP, and NTP for the Cluster

 Prism Central requires an iSCSI IP address for the cluster.
-These addresses are used to provide storage to the Prism Central service.
+This address is used to provide storage to the Prism Central service.

+In the next part we'll be installing a service that requires the cluster have a virtual IP as well as NTP configured, so we'll be configuring that now as well.

 Click on the gear icon in the upper right corner of the Prism UI.
-Then choose `Cluster Details` and enter `192.168.103.253` for the ISCSI Data Services IP and click `Save`.
+Then choose `Cluster Details` and enter `192.168.103.254` for the Virtual IP and `192.168.103.253` for the ISCSI Data Services IP and and click `Save`.

 ![Cluster Details](../images/iscsi-ip.png)